Last Updated on 4 December 2025 by Cycloscope

 Surf Store Africa

 I got in touch with Matthew from Surfstore Africa and booked my full 3-day course with him.
 I had great fun from day one.
-Matthew is a really young guy in his 20s, he started practicing kitesurfing in 2014 and has been a certified instructor since 2017.
+Matthew is a really young guy in his 20s.
+He started practicing kitesurfing in 2014 and has been a certified instructor since 2017.

-- day 1: Kite control on-shore and a bit of theory.
-Safety measures, kite set-up, and launching handling in the “power zone”
+- Day 1: Kite control on-shore and a bit of theory.
+Safety measures, kite set-up, and launching handling in the “power zone.”

-- day 2: in the water. you’ll learn how to be dragged by the kite in different fashions (upwind, downwind, figure-of-8.
-No board yet
+- Day 2: in the water.
+You’ll learn how to be dragged by the kite in different fashions (upwind, downwind, figure-of-8.
+No board yet.

-These kitesurfing lessons will give you the basics, don’t expect to be doing flying tricks on your third day of course.
+These kitesurfing lessons will give you the basics, but don’t expect to be doing flying tricks on your third day of the course.
 You’ll probably still need someone to watch out for you as you practice a few more times (depending on your skills, of course).

 My experience learning to Kitesurf with Surfstore Africa